LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 The command for splitting the REWEMA dataset requires uncompressing the zip folder in the rewema folder in the datasets folder.

 For the webspam dataset, download the normalized unigram version of the dataset, put the raw dataset in the webspam/dataset folder and execute `python3 prepare_webspam.py` inside the utils folder before executing the command for splitting the dataset.

-If you prefer to use our datasets, you can uncompress the zip folders in folders in the datasets folder.

 ## Compile the tools